 Brace yourself!
-If you have a kid about to start school for the first time then you will have to face most if not all of these at some point.
+If you have a kid about to start school or childcare for the first time, then you will have to face most if not all of these at some point.

 1. Wet their pants when they have never done it before

 A friend’s son went to a school that had a special stash of tracksuit pants reserved for pants-wetters.
 Pants-wetting in kindergarten was so common that the teachers just reached into the stash and sent kids home in the spare tracksuit pants.
 My friend’s son managed to come home in ‘the tracksuit pants’ no less than three times, having never wet his pants before … in his life … ever.
 And don’t feel sad for him, he wasn’t distressed by it.
 Quite the contrary.
 She even has a photo of him happily receiving an award at assembly with the dark stains of wee running down the inside legs of his pants.